cadoganparsonsa-coder/GDEV-test/README.md

-this game is not fully ready to be released web app :http://192.168.56.1:2929
+this game can now run on tablet and phone reccomended to use chrome web app :http://192.168.56.1:2929